PET / CT Scan

 What should I expect from this procedure?

 - You will receive an intravenous (IV) injection of the radioactive substance.
-However, for some patients, you may be asked to inhale the substance.

 - The radioactive substance will then take approximately 30 to 90 minutes to travel through your body and be absorbed by the tissue under study.
 During this time, you will be asked to rest quietly and avoid significant movement or talking, which may alter the localization of the administered substance.